ViKanOcksaKoda/GameStart/README.md

 # GameStart
-Webshop made in ASP.NET Core and ReactJS for educational project.
+Backend and API for a game WebShop made in ASP.NET 6.0